-- Charities or CICs that do not primarily support the Armed Forces. - Brand new charities or CICs that have no track record of supporting the Armed Forces community. - Local authorities, schools and other public sector organisations, though they can be a partner organisation. - Individuals cannot apply and cannot be a partner organisation. - Companies, clubs, community groups and other unincorporated organisations, which are not registered as charities.
-If they have been properly constituted under an adopted governing document and have been operating under that governing document for at least three years, then they can be a partner organisation. - Partnerships and social enterprises that are not registered charities or Community Interest Companies, but they can work as a partner with an eligible lead applicant.
+- Charities or CICs that have not got significant experience and a track record of supporting the Armed Forces. - Brand new charities or CICs that have no track record of supporting the Armed Forces community. - Local authorities, schools and other public sector organisations, though they can be a partner organisation. - Individuals cannot apply and cannot be a partner organisation. - Companies, clubs, community groups and other unincorporated organisations, which are not registered as charities.
+If they have been properly constituted under an adopted governing document and have been operating under that governing document for at least three years, then they can be a partner organisation. - Partnerships and social enterprises that are not registered charities or Community